legendsquan/Rechorus/README.md

 cd src
 ```
 Step 2.
-1. Open a new folder named my_models
+1. Open a new folder named "my_models"

 2. Put all python codes into the model
 ```bash